pyne/pyne/docs/pyapi/nucname.rst

  from pyne import nucname

-This contains several zzaaam, zzzaaa, zzllaaam, name, MCNP, Stateless and Serpent converter function as well as other helpful module attributes.
+This contains several zzaaam, zzzaaa, zzllaaam, name, MCNP, Groundstate and Serpent converter function as well as other helpful module attributes.

 .. _name_cast: